How to Identify a Toxic Culture and 13 Ways to Fix It

 - Root out toxic leadership.
 You’ll need to look at existing data on turnover, engagement and voice of the employee to identify abusive leaders.
 It’s not always pretty, and employees may not be able to find exact words to explain what’s going on.
 But when you listen to employee feedback — formal and informal — and mine your data for productivity, morale and engagement issues, you can find the root of toxicity.

-Redesign Work to Cut Stress
+Work Design: Redesign to Cut Stress

 This is a chicken-or-egg question: Does a toxic workplace cause stress, or does stress cause the toxic workplace?